jrandj/redhat/README.md

     * Security Enhanced Linux (SELinux) is an implementation of Mandatory Access Control (MAC) architecture developed by the U.S National Security Agency (NSA).
 MAC provides an added layer of protection beyond the standard Linux Discretionary Access Control (DAC), which includes the traditional file and directory permissions, ACL settings, setuid/setgid bit settings, su/sudo privileges etc.

     * MAC controls are fine-grained; they protect other services in the event one of the services is negotiated.
-MAC uses a set of defined authorisation rules called policy to examine security attributes associated with subjects and objects when a subject tries to access an object and decides whether or not to permit this access attempt.
+MAC uses a set of defined authorisation rules called policy to examine security attributes associated with subjects and objects when a subject tries to access an object and decides whether to permit this access attempt.
 SELinux decisions are stored in a special cache referred to as Access Vector Cache (AVC).

     * When an application or process makes a request to access an object, SELinux checks with the AVC, where permissions are cached for subjects and objects.
 If a decision is unable to be made, it sends the request to the security server.
 The security server checks for the security context of the app or process and the object.
 Security context is applied from the SELinux policy database.